-- 1. Only those who have met the requirements of the electric, small engine or wind energy project are eligible to exhibit in this division. - 2.
-An exhibitor may enter up to three items in this division, but only one article per class. - 2.
-Use the entry card available from your Extension Office.
-Record all requested information and securely attach to exhibit. - 3.
-Items that have been in use should be cleaned for exhibit. - 4.
-A sheet of operating instructions must be furnished for any exhibit not self-explanatory. - 5.
-Projects must be operable using only 110 or 120V AC or battery power.
-If battery power is required, batteries must be furnished. - 6.
-Any project with a complexity of size or electronics must have (a) instructions for assembly and use and (b) equipment available at the time of judging for actual testing of the exhibit. - 7.
-No hand dipped solder may be used on exhibits. - 8.
-Each exhibit must have a scorecard completed and attached securely.
-This scorecard is available from your Local Extension Office.
+- 1. Each Electronics & Renewable Energy Exhibit must include a "4-H Electronics & Renewable Energy Information Form" which is available through your local K-State Research and Extension Office or at http://electric.engtech4ks.com/.
+This form must be attached to the outside of a 10" x 13" manila envelope.
+Youth must also include a wiring diagram or schematic.
+Place them inside the manila envelope.
+For notebooks, display boards, and posters, no additional exhibit information is required; no manila envelope is needed for these exhibits. - 2.
+Items that have been in use should be cleaned for exhibit. - 3.
+A sheet of operating instructions must be furnished and included in the manila envelope for any exhibit not self-explanatory. - Projects must be operable using only 110 or 120V AC or battery power.
+If battery power is required, batteries must be furnished. - 5.
+Any project with a complexity of size or electronics must have (a) instructions for assembly and use and (b) equipment available at the time of judging for actual testing of the exhibit. - 6.
+No hand dipped solder may be used on exhibits. - 7.
+If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' discretion, will receive a participation ribbon.